jurevans/landing-page-cms/README.md

 bring it up to par with the
 current version of Django as of this writing (1.8), something I may do in a separate repo.

-Considering the number of changes in the Django framework, Python, HTML5/CSS3, etc., this project could be rewritten to incorporate new features and to avoid deprecated features.
-Examples of improvements include, but are not limited to, the following:

-* Update templates to HTML5
-* 960.gs was and is nice, however, I would use Bootstrap for base grid, form, and widget styles
-* It would be nice to utilize "composer" and "bower" for declaring dependancies within the project, along with the declaration of "site-packages" for dependencies installed in "virtualenv" environment, for deployment to a staging and live server...
-Portability with Virtualenv is a beautiful thing.
-* Since we already decided that we are going to use "composer" and "bower", we may as well install a taskrunner such as "grunt" for running tests, "linting" and minimizing JavaScript and CSS, executing server commands that might be useful in development, etc.
-* A base JavaScript library would be a nice touch.
-In fact, for the generated Landing Pages themselves, Single Page Application
-(SPA) functionality could be integrated based on features selected and implemented, allowing some kind of dynamic behavior within the landing page (e.g., drafting and publishing a landing page might incorporate a NoSQL database such as Redis or UnQLite, or a SQLLite database affiliated and published with the landing page), something local that can be configured dynamically and used by the author for storing of non-critical information.
-Implementation of the JavaScript application could be envisioned with AngularJS.
-Django can be repurposed to serve as the "business" administration application, with an exposed REST API for some extended functionality if the need is there.
-* Implementation of E-Commerce tools available to allow users to embed products onto their landing page - this may involve allowing users to configure a service such as Yahoo Commerce, Paypal, etc., for quick purchases.
-While the landing page is targeted to businesses for promotion, it would be nice to be able to use this framework for creating a one-off page with an embedded E-Commerce component (an example might be a landing page which, while is promotional, might be promoting something such as a book or other media that is specific to the business' campaign, allowing users to shop within the context of the landing page itself, keeping all promotion and purchases related to that promotion centralized).
-While links and widgets that direct customers to larger E-Commerce sites might prove useful (e.g., View on Amazon), the ability to embed the E-Commerce functionality more directly might be kinda sweet.
-* Integrate ANALYTICS!!!
-Not sure if this was done.
-It's been over 6 years.
-When building a page, a user should be able to add tracking code for events and page views at the very least!
-* And so, so much more...
-In writing this, I almost feel obligated to implement the above and open a new repository to share with the world.